 Benefits of Vetiver Essential Oils Complex Composition

-Vetiver is a grass, not dissimilar to lemongrass and citronella.
+Vetiver is another essential oil that comes from a grass, like lemongrass and citronella.
+But unlike the other two, the essential oil is distilled from the roots rather than the leaves.
+The scent is also very different, giving us a somewhat smoky, earthy aroma rather than the lemony scents of the aforementioned plants.
 The root base – which is what is distilled for essential oil – is thick and matted.
 While growing, it can preserve soil structure, and harvested the root base is often traditionally used as a fragrant floor mat, among other varied uses.
 (1)

 Vetiver essential oils (VEO) are important raw ingredients used in perfume industry, entering the formula of numerous modern fragrances.
 Vetiver oils are considered to be among the most complex essential oils, resulting most of the time in highly coeluted chromatograms whatever the analytical technique.
 (2)